fdefelici/clove-unit/README.md

 # CLove-Unit  &middot; [![version](https://img.shields.io/badge/version-v2.2.4-blue)](./clove-unit.h) [![workflow](https://img.shields.io/github/workflow/status/fdefelici/clove-unit/CI%20Action)](https://github.com/fdefelici/clove-unit/actions/workflows/ci_action.yml)
-`CLove Unit` is a unit testing single-header library for C (mainly, but could also work with C++), with test autodiscovery feature.
+`CLove-Unit` is a unit testing single-header library for C (mainly, but could also work with C++), with test autodiscovery feature.

 The aim of this library is to reduce at the minimum the boilder-plate for C developers and just focus on unit test development (such as avoiding to register manually the tests to an execution list).

-`CLove Unit` is able to discover and run your tests, gathering information about positives and failures (file, line, reason), with a colored syntax (if ANSI is supported by your shell).
+`CLove-Unit` is able to discover and run your tests, gathering information about positives and failures (file, line, reason), with a colored syntax (if ANSI is supported by your shell).

 ![Clove test run result](./examples/result.png)

 # Features
-Here a list of features provided by `CLove Unit`:
+Here a list of features provided by `CLove-Unit`:
 * Single Header
 * Tests Autodiscovery (reducing at minimum developer boiler-plate on writing tests)
 * Console Report in ANSI format (if supported by the shell)